iddm/urlshortener-rs/README.md

 A very simple urlshortener for Rust.

-This library aims to implement only URL shortener services which do not require any authentication (ex: goo.gl, bit.ly) and to provide an interface as minimal and simple as possible.
+This library aims to implement only as much URL shortener services as possible and to provide an interface as minimal and simple as possible.

-The reason for this is that users of such a library might only need to get the shortened URL, rather than a service using authentication.
-This is also a reason that this library aims to use as few dependencies as possible.

 ## Implementations

 Currently the following URL shorteners are implemented:

+With authentication:

+- `goo.gl`

+Without authentication:

 - `bn.gy`
 - `is.gd`